 What if I'm a Canadian or Mexican national?

-You may wish to enter the US on the TN program.
-It is explained at the HIO site.
+You may wish to enter the US on the TN program, explained at the HIO site.
 If you are paid by Harvard, your faculty sponsor will need to write the appropriate letter for this visa.
 See Bonnie to obtain assistance on getting this letter.

 What about Fulbright Scholars?